-How Prebiotics Support Digestive Health and Promote Overall Well-Being
+How Prebiotic Acacia Supports Digestive Health and Promotes Overall Well-Being

 In the Digestive Health category, the demand for efficient prebiotic ingredients is quickly rising, due to a diversity of market drivers.
 Consumers are aware of the multiple health benefits of a well-balanced microbiota, and digestive health is often associated with immunity because of its link with the gut barrier; consuming prebiotics can be considered a means of prevention.

 According to Natural Marketing Institute, 75% of consumers are interested in supplements to manage a range of digestive issues.

 In this interview, Franck Gillet, US Sales Director, highlights the potential of our two performing prebiotic formulations to support a healthy digestive system and their benefits for the body on a holistic level.